Protecting Your Vote

 Post-Election Procedures and Audits

-Find out about the county canvass and audit process that occurs after every election, and review the reports for previous elections on the Post-Election Procedures and Audits page.
+Learn about county canvass, the audits that occur after every election, and review the audit reports for previous elections at Post-Election Procedures and Audits.

 The State Board of Elections works with many partners to improve the security of elections at the state and county levels.
 To find out about these efforts, see Cybersecurity.

 Intimidating any voter is a crime.
 Please be courteous toward others at the voting place, regardless of differences of opinion, and remain calm at all times.
 If at any time a voter feels harassed or intimidated at a polling place, the voter should notify an election official immediately.
 Read more: Voter Intimidation.

 Find out why taking photos of or videotaping voted ballots are illegal in North Carolina and learn about the acceptable usage of personal electronic devices while voting.
 Visit: Phone Usage at the Polls.

 How Can You Help Secure North Carolina’s Elections?

 Ways North Carolina voters can help secure our elections: